Mukoni24/Angela-s-Hope-for-Tomorrow-Foundation/README.md

 11. Call to Action Elements – Actions like volunteering and donations will make sure that people become part of the activities of the foundation and its programs.

+## Timeline and Milestones:
+### 1. Project Planning: 1 August 2026
+Website requirements and project goals will be discussed, and the website’s general structure will be formulated.

+## 2. Content Preparation: 2 - 3 August 2026
+Content for the About Us, Programmes, Gallery, News & Events, Contact Us, and Enquiries sections will be prepared.

+## 3. Wireframe and Layout Design: 4 - 5 August 2026
+Wireframes will be made to determine the positioning of navigation menus, headings, pictures, content, forms, and footers.

+## 4. Website Development: 6-8 August 2026
+HTML will be used to build the website pages, including navigation, images, links, forms, and necessary content.

+## 5. Styling and Content: 9 – 10 August 2026
+The typography, layouts, images, captions, colours, and other visual elements in the website will have a consistent arrangement.

+## 6. Functionality Testing: 11 August 2026
+Testing will take place to identify problems with navigation links, inquiry forms, contact information and other interactive features.

+## 7. Corrections and Improvements: 12 August 2026
+The mistakes made in testing will be sorted out, and the website will be made more user-friendly.

+## 8. Final Review and Documentation: 13 August 2026
+ The final website will then be evaluated according to the requirements of the project, and the required documentation and evidence will be completed.

+## 9. Final Submission: 14 August 2026
+The final website project and accompanying documentation will be submitted before the submission deadline.

+12. Call to Action Elements – Actions like volunteering and donations will make sure that people become part of the activities of the foundation and its programs.